C3BI-pasteur-fr/python-course-1/source/Scripting.rst

 The **shell** parameter specify if the subprocess is executed in a sub-shell or directly.
 But this also influence the way the command line is passed to the Popen constructor.

-* **shell = Flase** : the program is executed directly, the first argument is a list of string and arg[0] must be the binary to execute.
+* **shell = False** : the program is executed directly, the first argument is a list of string and arg[0] must be the binary to execute.
   The others items are the options of this binary.

   ::